Key Takeaways

 This provision makes it unlawful for any employer to "discharge or in any other manner discriminate against any employee because such employee has filed any complaint or instituted or caused to be instituted any proceeding under or related to" the FLSA.
 Courts have interpreted this language broadly, and the U.S. Supreme Court's decision in Kasten v.
 Saint-Gobain Performance Plastics Corp., 563 U.S. 1 (2011), confirmed that the protection extends to oral complaints — not just formal written filings.

 What this means in practice is that you do not need to have filed a lawsuit, submitted a Department of Labor complaint, or put anything in writing to be protected.
-If you told your supervisor that you believed the company was not paying overtime correctly, that conversation alone qualifies as protected activity under the FLSA.
-If your employer then fires you, cuts your hours, transfers you to an undesirable position, or takes any other adverse action because of that complaint, you have a retaliation claim.
+But the complaint still needs to be clear enough that a reasonable employer would understand you were asserting rights under the wage laws.
+If you told your supervisor that you believed the company was not paying overtime correctly, that conversation can qualify as protected activity under the FLSA.
+If your employer then fires you, cuts your hours, transfers you to an undesirable position, or takes any other adverse action because of that complaint, you may have a retaliation claim.

 What Counts as Protected Activity